 Street networks form the vessels through which the lifeblood of human settlements (people, services, goods, and information) flow.
 They underlie commutes, discretionary trips, and the location decisions of households and firms (Boeing, 2018a).
 More importantly, they help shape the urban structure and shape the way human interactions happen in space.
 They are so important and prevalent in our lives that it would be impossible to imagine a world in which street networks do not play an important role in how we live and interact with the immediate environment and the people around us.

-The current output of urban transportation efforts in Ghana is subpar—and mostly becomes more of a problem after commissioning—, this can be experienced by any person living in any city in Ghana.
+The current output of urban transportation efforts in Ghana is subpar—and mostly becomes more of a problem after commissioning - this can be experienced by any person living in any city in Ghana.
 Commute times are longer because it takes twice as much time to travel between two endpoints.
-There is a huge divide between academic output on the subject and actual implementation of these ideas in our cities mostly due to the informal ways in which they evolve—that is if they are even considered at all—as Dumedah & Garsonu (Dumedah & Garsonu, 2021a) argue, “very little is known from the literature about the spatial structure of urban road networks in Ghana, sub-Saharan Africa, or in areas with the similar informal layout of roads”.
-It will get increasingly harder to do Urban Planning in Ghana specifically in the transport sector because without a comprehensive view of the network structure and the possible effects of particular changes in intricate parts of the structure, planning efforts will continue to be shots in the dark and create more problems than they intend to solve (Dumedah & Garsonu, 2021b; Masoumi et al., 2019).
+There is a huge divide between academic output on the subject and actual implementation of these ideas in our cities mostly due to the informal ways in which they evolve—that is if they are even considered at all—as Dumedah & Garsonu (2021a) argue, “very little is known from the literature about the spatial structure of urban road networks in Ghana, sub-Saharan Africa, or in areas with the similar informal layout of roads”.
+It will get increasingly harder to do urban planning in Ghana, specifically in the transport sector, because without a comprehensive view of the network structure and the possible effects of particular changes in intricate parts of the structure, planning efforts will continue to be shots in the dark and create more problems than they intend to solve (Dumedah & Garsonu, 2021b; Masoumi et al., 2019).

 Establishing a clear relationship between street networks and their impact on the functioning of urban systems is necessary to better the planning of these systems.
 The spatial structure of street networks is essential to their function and performance, especially in the way they facilitate the flow of information (people, goods, services) between interconnected parts of the urban systems as a whole (Boeing, 2019; Sharifi, 2019).
 Walkable and drivable street networks, an essential part of street networks can be investigated further using the computational network science approach, to tease out different variables that characterize them, from their configuration and structure to answering questions about the resilience of these networks, how they evolve and affect the way interaction happens in space (Boeing, 2018a; Sharifi, 2019).